mdickinson/bigfloat/bigfloat_cython/docs/index.rst

 Tutorial
 --------

-Start by importing the contents of the module (assuming that you've already installed it and its prerequisites) with:
+Start by importing the contents of the package (assuming that you've already installed it and its prerequisites) with:

    >>> from bigfloat import *